 – the issues of interlinear space design, as well as the length of the text line, can have a great impact on readability, especially on a dark background, so paragraph size, kerning and leading should be thought over carefully;

 – dark doesn’t always mean black so in every particular case of design it is reasonable to take some time testing different sorts of dark backgrounds and colors presenting the content, being open to experiments;

 – shades, gradients and glows can influence readability;

-– sans-serif fonts are usually more legible while serif fonts look more elegant, applying this factor in practice can enhance readability of the content.
+– sans-serif fonts are usually more legible while serif fonts look more elegant, applying this factor in practice can enhance the readability of the content.

 The aspect of contrast